sablier-labs/docs/docs/solana/07-governance.md

 title: "Governance"
 ---

-The Protocol Admin is an account with exclusive access to collecting the fee from the treasury account, and also has the "upgrade authority".
-More concretely, the Admin is a multisig wallet and currently in control of Sablier Labs.
+SolSab program governance comprises two key functions:

+- Collecting accumulated protocol fees from the Treasury account
+- Upgrading the protocol (as the "upgrade authority")

+Both functions are exclusively controlled by the Protocol Admin account, a multisig wallet managed by Sablier Labs.

+The following table lists the Treasury and Protocol Admin account addresses:

 | Chain   | Protocol      | Role     | Address                                                                                                                                |
 | :------ | :------------ | :------- | :------------------------------------------------------------------------------------------------------------------------------------- |